Jack Ruby: November 24: Murder of Oswald

-On November 24, at 11:21 a.m.
+On November 24, 1963, at 11:21 a.m.
 CST, Oswald was being escorted by Dallas police detectives Jim Leavelle and L. C. Graves through the police basement to an armored car that was to take Oswald to the nearby county jail when Ruby, who was standing in a crowd of reporters, emerged with his revolver aimed at Oswald's abdomen.
 Ruby passed by William Harrison, who saw the gun and began to reach his hand out.
 Detective Billy Combest described Ruby's facial expression as that of a "determined look or grimace".
-Ruby shot Oswald at point-blank range, mortally wounding him.
+Ruby fired a single shot into Oswald's abdomen at point-blank range, mortally wounding him.
 Combest exclaimed, "Jack, you son of a bitch!"

-Immediately after the shot was fired, Graves grabbed for Ruby's gun, and Harrison grabbed Ruby's shoulder, as the armored car had rolled down the ramp at the moment Ruby emerged and slightly hit Ruby's leg almost immediately after he fired, causing him to almost lose balance as he was immediately subdued by police.
-Ruby and Oswald were both taken into the basement level jail office.
-After Ruby was handcuffed and taken up in the elevator, Oswald was placed in an ambulance and driven to Parkland Memorial Hospital, the same hospital where President Kennedy was declared dead two days earlier.
+Immediately, Graves grabbed for Ruby's gun, and Harrison grabbed Ruby's shoulder.
+As the armored car was rolling down the ramp the moment Ruby emerged, it slightly hit Ruby's leg, causing him to almost lose balance as he was immediately subdued by police.
+Ruby and Oswald were both taken into the basement-level jail office.
+After Ruby was handcuffed and taken up in the elevator, Oswald was placed in an ambulance and driven to Parkland Memorial Hospital, the same hospital where President Kennedy had died two days earlier.

 At Parkland, surgeons subsequently determined Ruby's bullet had entered Oswald's left side in the front part of the abdomen and caused extensive damage to his spleen, stomach, aorta, vena cava, kidney, liver, diaphragm, and eleventh rib before coming to rest on his right side.
 Oswald died at 1:07 p.m.

 Reaction

-A network television pool camera was broadcasting live to cover Oswald's transfer; millions of people watching on NBC saw the shooting as it happened and in a matter of minutes it was on other networks.
+A network television pool camera was broadcasting live to cover Oswald's transfer; millions of people watching on NBC saw the shooting as it happened, and in a matter of minutes it was on other networks.
 Several photographs were taken of the event, capturing the moments when Ruby pulled the trigger.
 In 1964, Robert H. Jackson of the Dallas Times Herald was awarded the Pulitzer Prize for Photography for his image, titled Jack Ruby Shoots Lee Harvey Oswald.

 Great indignation was directed towards Ruby's murder of Oswald.
-Many felt that the killing had robbed the nation of essential information and left key questions unanswered.
-Former Vice President Richard Nixon said, "(Oswald was) also entitled to a trial ... two wrongs don't make a right."
+Many felt that the killing had robbed the nation of essential information and left questions unanswered.
+When asked, former vice president Richard Nixon said, "The man who was guilty of murdering the President of the United States deserved to die, but under our legal system, he was also entitled to a trial [...] two wrongs don't make a right."
 Oswald's murder compounded suspicions that the Kennedy assassination was part of a larger plot.

 Not all were shocked, however.
 The crowd outside the headquarters applauded when they heard that Oswald had been shot.
 In Dallas and elsewhere in the nation, Oswald was hated in death, and Ruby was viewed as a hero by some citizens.
 During his time in jail, he received many letters from the public, often praising him for his actions.